“I just don’t understand giving a baby away!”

 Brenda said what bothers her most is that if an adopted individual had been at the table.
 “How does that feel to hear, ‘How could someone give you away?’
 How could someone give up her baby?'”

 You will hear such conversations.
-Your child will hear such conversations.
+Your child will hear such discussions.